-If your inventory contains the pollutant VOC or ROG and you are modeling for CMAQ, MAQSIP, UAM, or CAM_X, then you will need to use SMOKE's GSCNV file to convert the VOC or ROG mass to TOG mass.
+If your inventory contains the pollutant VOC or ROG and you are modeling for CMAQ, UAM, or CAM_X , then you will need to use SMOKE's GSCNV file to convert the VOC or ROG mass to TOG mass

-The SMOKE Spcmat program will use the GSCNV file if the POLLUTANT_CONVERSION setting in the script is Y. This is the default configuration for the CMAQ run scripts.
+The SMOKE Spemat program will use the GSCNV file if the POLLUTANT_CONVERSION setting in the script is Y. This is the default configuration for the CMAQ run scripts.

-If you are using one of the REMSAD models or if your inventory contains TOG, then the POLLUT-ANT_CONVERSION setting in the run script should be set to N.
+If your inventory contains TOG, then the POLLUTANT_CONVERSION setting in the run script should be set to N.